Primer Analyzer: Tm, Hairpin, Dimer and Detailed Metrics

 Is this a good IDT OligoAnalyzer alternative for primer analysis?

-Yes for most single-primer and primer-pair validation workflows.
-This page covers the core checks researchers usually want from an OligoAnalyzer workflow: nearest-neighbor Tm, GC%, molecular weight, extinction coefficient, hairpin risk, self-dimer and hetero-dimer checks, BLAST handoff, and mismatch analysis.
-The biggest differences are that OligoPool runs client-side with no account requirement and keeps these detailed metrics in one workflow, while IDT may still fit better if you want its ordering ecosystem or a broader modification catalog.
+Yes for many single-primer and primer-pair review tasks.
+This page covers the core checks researchers usually want from OligoAnalyzer-style output: nearest-neighbor Tm, GC%, molecular weight, extinction coefficient, hairpin risk, self-dimer and hetero-dimer checks, BLAST specificity checking, and mismatch analysis.
+It runs in the browser with no account requirement.
+IDT may still fit better when you want its ordering ecosystem or broader modification catalog.

 Which Tm value should I trust for PCR primer decisions?

 Use the nearest-neighbor Tm as your primary decision metric for PCR and qPCR work.
-In this tool, that value comes from the same modern thermodynamic engine used by our main Tm calculator, while the Basic and Salt-adjusted values are best treated as quick context checks rather than the final answer.
+In this tool, Basic and Salt-adjusted values are best treated as quick context checks rather than the final answer.
 Choose the PCR or qPCR preset whenever possible so Na+, Mg2+, dNTP, and oligo concentration assumptions stay close to your real reaction conditions.

 What makes a good PCR primer?